Data Centers in Sudbury

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Sudbury as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure by extending their network to the primary Canadian interconnection hub in Toronto.
-This is typically achieved through private network interconnects or wavelength services.
+Direct Cloud On-Ramps There are no direct cloud on-ramps within Sudbury data centers, as of September 2025.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via private network links to primary hubs in Toronto.

-Internet Exchange Points (IXPs): Public peering is not a feature of the Sudbury market.
-Most network peering occurs privately between carriers or is routed through major exchange points in Toronto, such as the Toronto Internet Exchange (TorIX).
+Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
+Most network peering is conducted privately or through major internet exchanges in Toronto, such as TorIX, to optimize traffic routing for Southern Canada and the US.

-Bare Metal: Bare metal server options are available in the region, often provided by national service providers.
-Companies like OVHcloud offer dedicated server solutions that can serve workloads originating from or targeting Northern Ontario.
+Bare Metal Bare metal server options are available in the broader Canadian market, often provisioned from facilities in Southern Ontario or Quebec.
+Providers like OVHcloud offer dedicated server solutions that can serve workloads requiring low latency to the Sudbury region.

 Power Analysis